DEPCORE-PL/oc-turnstile-plugin/README.md

 ### Explanation

 - **`[turnstileCaptcha]`**: This line includes the Turnstile CAPTCHA component in your form.
+- **`cf-turnstile-response`**: This is the default field name for the CAPTCHA response.
+It is automatically added by the Turnstile widget.
+- **`turnstile` Validation Rule**: The custom validation rule checks if the CAPTCHA response is valid.
+If not, it throws a validation error.
 - **`TurnstileCaptcha::checkLegit()`**: This method checks if the CAPTCHA response is valid.
 It returns `true` if the CAPTCHA is verified, otherwise `false`.
+- **`TurnstileCaptcha::isCaptchaLegit($response)`**: This method validates a specific CAPTCHA response and returns a boolean.
 - **`data-request="onFormSubmit"`**: This attribute specifies the AJAX handler to be called when the form is submitted.
 - **`data-request-flash`**: This attribute enables flash messages to be displayed after form submission.